 Australian Reinsurance Pool Corporation (ARPC) is a Corporate Commonwealth entity and Treasury portfolio agency which provides cost effective terrorism risk reinsurance.
-The ARPC terrorism insurance scheme has \$13.7 billion in funding (excluding industry retentions) available for claims arising from a Declared Terrorism Incident (DTI) and protects more than 835,000 eligible insured property assets valued at more than \$3.7 trillion nationwide.
+The ARPC terrorism insurance pool has \$13.7 billion in funding (excluding insurance industry retentions) available for claims arising from a Declared Terrorism Incident (DTI) and protects more than 760,000 eligible insured property assets valued at more than \$3.9 trillion nationwide.